-Makes our 30-minute-mile huffing and puffing using walking poles seem downright geriatric.
+My goodness.
+Makes our 30-minute-miles huffing and puffing with walking poles seem downright geriatric.